Rustin170506/ticdc.slide/slides.md

 <!--
 Thanks for your listening.

 Let's move on to the Q&A session.
 Do you have any questions?
-I'll try my best to answer them.
 -->